udacityalumni/udacity-nanodegrees-resources/CONTRIBUTING.md

 ## 🌐 Contributing to the Open Source Projects section

-- If the project's category that has not been included:
+- If the project's category has not been included:
   - Add a markdown file titled "**Open Source [technology] projects**" (omit the [ ]) in the "Open Source Projects" folder.
     - Follow the instructions below.